RT-SHAHROKHI/Eye-Gaze-Direction-Tracking-Using-Image-Processing-in-Python/README.md

 # Eye-and-gaze-tracking-with-image-processing
 Python code for eye and gaze tracking

-We import the libraries Opencv and numpy.
+First of all we import the libraries: Opencv and numpy.
 0 in "cap = cv2.VideoCapture()" is for opening the camera and then we put it in a loop so tha we can loop through the frames of the video and process image by image.

   import cv2